 This is when you’ll want to whip out your handy dandy toilet plunger.
 Take the plunger and make sure it covers the entire toilet opening, then move back and forth.
 This suction motion should help remove whatever may be causing the clog within the trap.

-If your particular toilet utilizes a vertical fill valve, raising the water level is slightly different.
+If your toilet utilizes a vertical fill valve, raising the water level is slightly different.
 Simply squeeze the clip on top of the metal bar that’s attached to the fill valve.
 Pull up the fill valve as high as you can before letting go.

-Wait 30 minutes, then repeat again to remove the hard water deposits.
+- Wait 30 minutes, then repeat again to remove the hard water deposits.